 The process begins with an educational session about the evaluation process, waiting list management, various liver transplant options available, including living donor and deceased donor transplantation.
 This class gives you an overview of the entire liver transplant experience, including pre-transplant evaluation, waiting on the liver transplant list, the surgery, recovery process and expectations for long-term follow-up.

 You may need the following tests during your evaluation:

 - Cardiopulmonary tests, such as an electrocardiogram (EKG), echocardiography and pulmonary function tests

 - Imaging tests, such as a chest X-ray, liver ultrasound, CT or MRI scan

-- Other tests such as an upper endoscopy, colonoscopy, or a physical examination
+- Other tests, such as an upper endoscopy or colonoscopy

 Approval and Listing Process

-- Recommendation for further testing or monitoring of your compliance
+- Recommend further testing or monitoring of your current health status

-- Determination that you are not an appropriate liver transplant candidate
+- Determine you are not an appropriate liver transplant candidate

-You will receive a letter detailing the decision of the committee within 10 business days.
-It will include any recommendations and required follow-up.
+You will receive a letter with the committee’s decision within ten business days of its meeting.
+It includes any recommendations and required follow-up.